-The Environmental Implementation Review (EIR) is a tool to help deliver the benefits of EU environmental law and policies for businesses and citizens through better implementation.
+The Environmental Implementation Review (EIR), announced in 2016 (COM(2016) 316 final), is a tool to help deliver the benefits of EU environmental law and policies for businesses and citizens through better implementation.
 It aims to address the causes of implementation gaps and find solutions before problems become urgent and reach the stage of infringements.

 The European Commission published the first ever comprehensive overview of how EU environmental policies and laws are applied on the ground.
 The EIR package (adopted the 3rd February 2017) includes 28 country reports which map national strengths, opportunities and weaknesses; a Communication identifying common challenges across countries, and suggested actions for improvement for all EU Member States presented in an Annex.

 Full implementation of EU environmental legislation could save the EU economy €50 billion every year in health costs and direct costs to the environment.
 The EU waste policy alone could create an additional 400,000 jobs by 2020, and full implementation of water legislation could bring annual benefits of nearly €2.8 billion.

 The EIR initiative is in line with the Commission's Better Regulation policy, which includes improving implementation of existing legislation and policies and it's linked to the process of Greening the European Semester.
 The EIR fits in with a series of activities for improving the implementation of environmental legislation.